rickardlindberg/rickardlindberg.me/writing/agdpp-tdd-and-games/index.markdown

 So far, the balloon shooter is not that complex.
 If we want to test turn speed for example, we can start the game and start turning.
 No additional steps needed.
-However, when the game becomes more complex (start screen, player selection, etc) and require more interaction to get to where we want to go, I think we should approach it differently.
+However, when the game becomes more complex (start screen, player selection, etc) and requires more interaction to get to where we want to go, I think we should approach it differently.

 ## Test applications